-You must show extra deductions separately on your Employment information - IR348 in either:
+You must show extra deductions separately on your employment information return in either:

-- 1. SLBOR employee requests voluntary extra deductions - SLCIR we request you to make compulsory extra deductions.
+- 1. SLBOR employee requests voluntary extra deductions - 2.
+SLCIR we request you to make compulsory extra deductions.

-You'll need to keep records of PAYE and student loan repayments separately in your wagebooks.
-See page 22 for an example of a wagebook.
+You'll need to keep records of PAYE and student loan repayments separately in your wage books.
+See page 22 for an example of a wage book.